hmurraydavis/Path_Planning/README.md

 ln -s path_to_your_github_repo/geomtery ~/catkin_ws/src
 ```
 <!---
 /home/jasper/comprobo2014/src  # Jasper, do we really need this?
+No, it was my own way to find my path quickly.
 -->

 Now, it's time to make the catkin workspace so we can run the code with ROS!